Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Conclusion

 \section{Conclusion}

 In this paper, we present an exact (non-asymptotic) statistical inference method for the Wasserstein distance.
 We first introduce the problem setup and present the proposed method for univariate case.
 We next provide the extension to multi-dimensional case.
 We finally conduct the experiments on both synthetic and real-world datasets to evaluate the performance of our method.
 To our knowledge, this is the first method that can provide a valid confidence interval (CI) for the Wasserstein distance with finite-sample coverage guarantee.
 We believe this study is an important contribution toward reliable ML, which is one of the most critical issues in the ML community.
-Several open questions still remain.
-In this paper, we mainly focus on constructing the cost matrix with $\ell_1$ distance.
-Extending to the case of using $\ell_2$ distance is \emph{not} straightforward and out of our current scope.
-Therefore, it would be an interesting future work.
-Besides, extending the proposed method to several variants of the Wasserstein distance would also represent a valuable future contribution.